When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 But to lose control and to without any regard for the consequences, I think is bad.

-Like walking away from the the union.
+Like, we're not stupid here, like walking away from the union.

-And um, I have a lot of concern about that because one, I think some of the people who are promoting those ideas are just deliberately being provocative.
+And I have a lot of concern about that because one, I think some of the people who are promoting those ideas are just deliberately being provocative.

-Um some of them are academics uh and theoreticians who are like, yeah, you guys go ahead, go ahead.
+Some of them are academics and theoreticians who are like, Yeah, you guys, go ahead, go ahead, national divorce, get out there, do it.

-Yeah, on paper, this looks great.
+On paper, this looks great.

-You get what you want, we get what we want.
+You get what you want.

 That's how it would play out.